How to Treat Swollen Gums

 - General weakness, tiredness, or dizziness.

 Some symptoms noted when a person has gum swelling can indicate the presence of a serious disease.
 So it is important to have them evaluated as soon as possible.
-Such signs include the inability to swallow or breath, high fever of more than 101 degrees F, and/or severe gum bleeding.
+Such signs include the inability to swallow or breathe, high fever of more than 101 degrees F, and/or severe gum bleeding.
 Thus, if you would ask me, I would tell you to search for an orthodontist near me results on the internet right now.

 Why do I have swollen gums?